We’re planning to build a new natural gas plant in Moose Jaw's Industrial Park. This new power station will:

 We’ve been engaging communities about the location of this project since 2017.
 We've chosen Moose Jaw Industrial Park for the new power station.

 The Canadian Environmental Assessment Agency has reviewed our project at the federal level.
 No other federal assessments on the project are needed.
-Our next step is to work through the provincial environmental process.
+We’ve now submitted a technical proposal to the Saskatchewan Ministry of Environment.

 In June 2019, the federal government released new gas regulations.
 They state that all plants coming online after Jan.
 1, 2021 need to be zero emissions by 2030 to avoid carbon taxes.

 This facility will be subject to new gas federal regulations released in June 2019.
 Based on our studies, building this power station's still the most economic choice.
 That’s because it'll help provide reliable power to the people of Saskatchewan.